 On August 9, 2016, pursuant to the authority set forth in California Government Code Sections 8630 thru 8634, Council, by Resolution No. 28839, formally proclaimed a local homeless emergency within Santa Rosa.
 Section 8630 requires that the Council review the need for continuing the local emergency at least every 30 days until such local emergency is terminated.
-In light of the continuing conditions of homelessness within the city, staff is recommending that the Council extend the proclamation in full force and effect at this time.
+On August 30, 2016, Council, by Resolution No. 28851, approved an extension of the declaration of local homeless emergency.
+In light of the continuing conditions of homelessness within the city, staff is recommending that the Council maintain the proclamation in full force and effect at this time.